mcd710/mcd710.github.io/_pages/writing.md

 ---
 {% include base_path %}

-A small collection of essays I'm proud of, on questions I think about frequently...
+A small collection of essays on questions I often return to...

 <!-- ### Philosophy (free will, moral objectivity, punishment & retribution) -->
 *The Crucial Assumption of Angela Davis's Non-Ideal Moral Framework*.
 Undergraduate coursework in philosophy, Winter 2023.
 A comparison of Angela Davis's abolitionist vision of restorative justice with Kant's retributivist view of punishment as a moral necessity.
 [PDF](/files/aftermath_A2.pdf){:target="_blank"} <!-- opens in new tab  -->